To the End

 The very edges of the fire and the ice still lingered in his bones.
 Hers was a very different vise, all softness and warmth, but he still didn’t dare to breathe until she let him go.

 Everyone else, outside, was busy.
 He’d seen it.
 Could hear it still, a little.
 Making way for the Sixth World.

 “Why do you think?”
 El picked up the box and the knife.
 So he’d dropped them, then.
 “I’m here to help you move, obviously.”
 She eyed them, then looked up at him.
 “Really?
 Just one box?”
 She was light with forced casual ease.
 “You have done this before, right?”

-“We aren’t set to be married anymore.”
+“Your mom broke off our engagement.”
 Not that that’d ever offered anything more than a thin veneer of propriety.
 Probably thinner now that everything was changing.
 “You should go.”

 “Hey, yeah, you know what, you’re right.”
 She set the box down, put the knife inside it, and held her hands up in surrender.
 “Everyone still being able to pretend that I’m at least having semi-acceptable sex is hands down more important than making sure you’re gonna be okay and giving you a better send-off than ‘Kay, thanks, bye’.”

 She knew it could get more damaging than that.
 But whatever.
 She’d weighed it how she’d wanted to weigh it.
 And caring about him was still more important to her.
 Even though after this they weren’t going to see much of each other.
 Not at all, probably, after she got married.
 She took perceived adultery a lot more seriously.